fnalways/terminus-docs/docs/manual/use-cases/dify.md

 # Customize your local AI assistant using Dify

 Dify is an AI application development platform that runs on your self-hosted Olares system.
 It's one of the key open-source projects that Olares integrates to help you build and manage AI applications while maintaining full data ownership.
+Additionally, you can integrate your personal knowledge base documents into Dify, allowing for more personalized interactions.

 ## Before you begin
 To use local AI models on Dify, ensure you have: